-Nisha Sharma\, Dr. Priti Dubey
+Nisha Sharma $^{1}\,,$ Dr. Priti Dubey $^{2}$

-Research Scholar, LNCT University Bhopal
+Research Scholar, LNCT University, Bhopal, MP, India , Supervisor's, LNCT University Bhopal, India

-Supervisor's, LNCT University Bhopal

-Abstract - Behavioral finance proposes that cognitive traits of investors impact their investment decisions which are not always rational, in contradiction to traditional finance.
-These cognitive traits of stock investors are influenced by their demographical profile and the financial information that they receive from various sources which in turn influences their stock investment decisions.
+Abstract: Behavioral finance proposes that cognitive traits of investors impact their investment decisions which are not always rational, in contradiction to traditional finance.
+These cognitive traits of stockinvestors are influenced by their demographical profile and the financial information that they receive from a sources which in turn influences their stock investment decisions.
 Investors with similar demographic profile tend to follow a similar pattern with regard to their investment behavior biases.
-The main objective is to study the Factors Influencing the Herding Behavior of Indian Stock Market.
-Using the state space model, calculate the herding measure using the log cross-sectional standard deviation of beta of the market component (using the kalman filter approach).
+Themain objective is to study the Factors Influencing the Herding Behavior of Indian Stock Market.
+Using the state space model, calculate the herding measure using the log cross-sectional standard deviation of betaof the market component (using the kalman filter approach).

-Keywords - Herding behavior, Indian stock market, Factors
+Keywords: Herding behavior, Indian stock market, Factors